Eligibility, Categories & More for the Webster Awards

 Each year, journalists across BC are invited to enter their best work in a variety of categories with the goal of being the winner of the coveted Webster Award — the hallmark of journalistic excellence in British Columbia.

-Submissions are welcome from journalists that cover all aspects of news, subject to the eligibility requirements, in 14 categories.
+Submissions are welcome from journalists that cover all aspects of news, subject to the eligibility requirements.
 An esteemed jury that is completely separate from the Foundation’s board of directors reviews all submissions and the three finalists in each category are announced each fall.
 An awards event takes place later in the fall when the winners of each category are announced.

 ELIGIBILITY